mhirst1960/rubik-text-solver/README.md

 The cornerstone of this implementation is the Piece class.
 A Piece stores two pieces of information:

-1. An integer `position` vector `(x, y, z)` where each component is in {-1, 0, 1}:
+1. An integer `position` vector `(x, y, z)` where each component is one of the following values: -1, 0, 1
     - `(0, 0, 0)` is the center of the cube
     - the positive x-axis points to the right face
     - the positive y-axis points to the up face
     - the positive z-axis points to the front face

 2. A `stickers` vector `(sx, sy, sz)`, giving the a tuple of (color,label,group,destination) of the sticker along each axis.
-Null values are place whenever that Piece has less than three sides.
+Null values are placeholders whenever that Piece has less than three sides.
 For example, a Piece with `colors=('Orange', None, 'Red')` is an edge piece with an `'Orange'` sticker facing the x-direction and a `'Red'` sticker facing the z-direction.
-The Piece doesn't know or care which direction along the x-axis the `'Orange'` sticker is facing, just that it is facing in the x-direction and not the y- or z- directions.
+There is no sticker in the 'Y' direction.

 This same piece may optionally have three labels. ('T', None, '-').
 So the 'Orange' would also be decorated with a 'T'.
 I define the character '-' with special meaning that there is no label decoration on this sticker.
 In this example, the 'Red' sticker would not have a label on it.

-To simplify the problem, each Piece will have a group.
-And all stickers on the Piece will be defined as beingin the same group.
-Typically multiple pieces will be in a single group.
+To simplify the problem, each Piece has a group.
+All stickers on the Piece must be declared in the same group.
+Typically multiple pieces will be in a single group but this is not a requirement.
-When solved, the letter is placed on the front side but is restricted to the position defined by its group.
-When solved, all other sitckers within the same group will be '-' or blank.
+When solved, the letter is placed on the front side and is restricted to the position defined by its group.
+When solved, only one labelled sticker in a group will show up in the group.
+All other stickers within the same group must be blank (defined as '-').

+Compared to 'color', a more generic description of sticker direction is its future `destination` of where it will sit once solved.
-The `destination` is a rather more generic way of describing the direction of a sitcker in solved position.
-A destination can be any one of these letters: `ULFRDB` for `up, left, front, right, and down`.
+A destination can be any one of these letters: `ULFRDB` as in `up, left, front, right, and down`.
 For a normal cube every destination corresponds directly to a color:
 `OGWBYR` because solving results in all `orange` on the `up` face, all `green` on the `left` face, etc.
 By removing this restriction of for instance `up = orange` the cube can be considered solved when the